 Radon can be found in any state but there are certain states that are at a much higher risk.

-Radon Zones described in the map below are found at the EPA website here
+Radon Zones can be found at the EPA website here

 Features that reduce household radon levels can be incorporated into new homes.
-If fact, eleven states now require radon resistant features in new homes.
+In fact, eleven states now require radon-resistant features in new homes.
 Every home should be tested before, or soon after, you move in.

 Even homes built with radon-resistant construction features need to be tested for the safety of the occupants.
 If high radon levels are found, it is easier and costs less to reduce radon levels in homes that are built radon-resistant.